elabftw/elabftw/doc/install-gnulinux.rst

 You need to install the package `phpmyadmin` if it's not already done.

-**Note**: it is not recommended to have phpmyadmin installed on a production server (for security reasons).
+.. note:: It is not recommended to have phpmyadmin installed on a production server (for security reasons).

 ::